TOAST-DOCS/Network-Flow-Log/en/console-guide.md

 * Collect only connection attempt packets: If checked, packets after the connection is established are not collected.
 For TCP, packets with the TCP state established are not collected, and for UDP/ICMP, response packets are not collected.
 * Collection Interval: The time interval to sort the collected packets, generate statistics, and create a file in storage.
 It can be set between 1 minute and 15 minutes.
+* Collection Item: Select an item to collect.
+If basic item is selected, only required items are collected and logged in files.
+More items can be selected in custom items.
+For supported items, see Statistics Information Items in [Flow Log Overview](/Network/Flow%20Log/ko/overview/).
 * File Storage Path: Currently, only Object Storage is supported.
 For **Object Storage**, enter the OBS endpoint, AUTH_tenant, container, and path at once.
     * {OBS https endpoint}/{AUTH_OBS_TENANT}/{Container}/{Path}
     * For example, if the OBS https endpoint is `https://api-storage.cloud.toast.com/v1,` the AUTH_OBS_TENANT is `AUTH_e670167936434f85a03694184000ffe6`, the Container is named `flowlog_container`, and the desired save path is `example/my/folder,` then File Storage Path you need to enter would look like as below.